What is Audience-First Marketing?

 Almost 99% or more of your audience who first hears from you, doesn’t interact with you.

-Audience-first marketing techniques improve that by focusing on providing value and creating evergreen assets.
+Audience-first marketing techniques improve that by focusing on providing value through marketing assets and encouraging interaction.

 Capturing a lead is improved if customers find you credible and get immediate value in return.